jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Analysis-Design/readme.md

 Methods:
 - Publisher()  is a default constructor
-- Publisher(string n, string c) is a parameterized constructor that takes two parameters, n and c, and initializes the member variables publisherName and country with the values of these parameters.
+- Publisher(string n, string c) is a parameterized constructor that initializes publisherName and country with the provided values
 - ~Publisher() is a destructor
 - string getPublisherName() is an accessor that returns the value of publisherName
 - void setPublisherName(string n) is a mutator that set value for the publisherName